Dreaming381/Latios-Framework/README.md

 **Common Reasons to Ignore:**

--   You can afford FMOD
+-   You can afford and prefer to use FMOD

 ### Kinemation